Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 The Waratahs (NSW) were founded in 1882 and are one of 12 original sides that competed in the Super 12 competition in 1996, directed by SANZAR.
 Their rivalries with the Brumbies and Queensland Reds are regarded as some of the most storied in Super Rugby.
 In 2014, the Waratahs won their first Super Rugby title defeating Canterbury Crusaders 33-32 at ANZ Stadium.

-With the rest of the Australian conference seemingly improved for 2019, many suspect the Waratahs will have a tougher time of it this season.
-They should still be good enough to qualify for the finals, if only by the skin of their teeth.
+With the rest of the Australian conference seemingly improved for 2019, many suspected the Waratahs would have a tougher time of it but would still be good enough to play finals.

 Captain: Michael Hooper